HomeLatest NewsGovTechIndia among top promising nations for developing disruptive technology: KPMG

 Preferred Source of Google

-According to the KPMG report, almost twice as many global technology company leaders believe that hubs are still important in driving technology innovation as opposed to those who believe they are not, the new report by professional services firm KPMG released on Monday said.
+According to the KPMG report, almost twice as many company leaders believe that hubs are still important in driving technology innovation as opposed to those who believe they are not, the new report by professional services firm KPMG released on Monday said.

 Advertisement